OUR APPROACH

 -

-1.25 million deaths attributable to bacteria AMR
+1.25 million deaths are directly attributable to bacterial AMR

 -

-4.95 million deaths associated with bacterial AMR
+4.95 million deaths are associated with bacterial AMR

 -